The Absolute Joy of Perusing a French Grocery Store

 A Tale of Two Garlic Bulbs

 What should be a basic, affordable pantry staple suddenly felt like a luxury item.
-And it begs the question: when basic ingredients become markers of class or wealth, are we not inching closer to a caste system?
+And it begs the question: when basic ingredients become markers of class or wealth, are we not inching closer to something like a caste system?

 Vive la France: A Grocery Store Utopia